-If the switch is followed by an s (e.g., -gnatR3s), then the output is to a file with the name file.rep where file is the name of the corresponding source file.
+If the switch is followed by an s (e.g., -gnatR3s), then the output is to a file with the name file.rep where file is the name of the corresponding source file, except if j' is also specified, in which case the file name is file.json.

 Note that it is possible for record components to have zero size.
-In this case, the component clause uses an obvious extension of permitted Ada syntax, for
+In this case, the component clause uses an obvious extension of permitted Ada syntax, for example at $0 \text{ range } 0 \dots -1$.